Fujikura History

 The history of Fujikura begins

-The history of our company began in February 1885 (Meiji 18) when Zenpachi Fujikura, the founder of the company, embarked on manufacturing silk and cotton winding lines, just as the dawn of electric wires business in our country was beginning to dawn.
+Fujikura's history began in February 1885, when the company's founder, Zenpachi Fujikura, embarked on manufacturing silk and cotton winding lines, just as the dawn of Japan's electric wires business was breaking.
 In his hometown of Funatsugawa, Ueno-mura (now Sano-shi), Tochigi Prefecture, he was engaged in rice milling using a water wheel in addition to farming, but in 1875 (Meiji 8), he moved to Tokyo and settled in Kanda Myojinshita.
 Zenpachi was 33 years old.
-He moved to 1-1 Awaji-cho, Kanda, and in 1881 (Meiji 14), he started manufacturing "Nekake" from a cottage industry started by his wife Ine.
-Zenpachi was a progressive and enterprising man with a strong entrepreneurial spirit, and his ingenuity and ingenuity resulted in a rush of orders for "nekake" from all over Japan.
+He moved to 1-1 Awaji-cho, Kanda, and in 1881 (Meiji 14), he started manufacturing a company called "Nekake" from a cottage industry started by his wife Ine.
+Zenpachi was a progressive and enterprising man with a strong entrepreneurial spirit, and his ingenuity and ingenuity resulted in a rush of orders for "nekake" from all over the country.

 The common people of Tokyo saw electric lights when the first demonstration was held in Ginza in 1882 (Meiji 15).
 The second demonstration was held on Nihonbashi-dori in November of the following year, 1883, and attracted a record number of spectators.
 Among the large crowd were Zenpachi Fujikura and his 16-year-old brother Tomekichi, who had just arrived in Tokyo.
 Zenpachi's experience that night sparked his interest in electricity, and he later embarked on electric wire business because of the similarity between netsuke and wire sheath braiding techniques.